 - Cool Starship: The show's official nickname is La Nave del Misterio ("The Ship of the Mystery"), and its current opening sequence features a cool spaceship traveling through a variety of places, including alien worlds and the human body.
 The show's third set, which was used for only a few seasons, even simulated the inner chambers of some Ancient Astronauts spaceship.

-- The Coroner: Dr. José Cabrera, one of the most famous usual guests of Cuarto Milenio for many years, was a forensics doctor.
+- The Coroner: Dr. José Cabrera, one of the most famous guests of Cuarto Milenio for many years, was a forensics doctor.

 - Dissonant Serenity: Prof. Manuel Martín-Loeches.
 He never ever lifts an eyebrow, regardless of how heated or wacky the debate around him becomes.

 - Early Installment Weirdness: The show's first set was incredibly simple in comparison to later versions: a table, some dark curtains and a stone column covered in mystical hieroglyphics.
-A couple seasons later, the place was changed to a gloomy, newspaper-filled place resembling The X-Files's FBI unit, and every new version always follows the pattern of being large, messy and visually rich.
+A couple seasons later, the place was changed to a gloomy, newspaper-filled duplex resembling The X-Files's FBI unit, and every new version always follows the pattern of being large, messy and visually rich.
 Changing the set has also become itself an example, as the fourth and current one (which strongly resembles the second) has been in place for an entire decade since Season 7, with only minor changes here and there.

 - Goth: The first atrezzo craftmaker, known by the apt stage name Óscar Dorian.